calyxir/calyx/docs/tutorial/frontend-tut.md

 all the necessary information is in the MrXL source program.

-## Compiling MrXL to Calyx
+## Compiling MrXL into Calyx

-This guide will walk you through the steps to build a Python program that compiles MrXL programs to Calyx code.
+Our frontends can support new commands that are relevant to the domain of interest, so long as those commands can themselves be compiled into Calyx.
+We will now study [the MrXL-to-Calyx compiler][impl], written in Python.

-To simplify things, we'll make a few assumptions about MrXL programs:
+We have placed a few simplifying restrictions on MrXL programs:
-- Every array in a MrXL program has the same length.
+1. Every array in a MrXL program has the same length.
-- Every integer in our generated hardware will be 32 bits.
+2. Every integer in our generated hardware is 32 bits long.
-- Every `map` and `reduce` body will be either a multiplication or addition of either an array element or an integer.
+3. The bodies of `map` and `reduce` operations must be `+` or `*` operations involving array elements or integer constants.

-The following sections will outline these two high level tasks:
+These can be lifted or relaxed via commensurate changes to the compiler.

+The compilation process breaks into two steps:
-1. Parse MrXL into a representation we can process with Python
+1. Parsing MrXL into a representation we can process in Python.
-1. Generate Calyx code
+1. Generating Calyx code.

-> You can find our [complete implementation][impl] in the Calyx repository.

-### Parse MrXL into an AST
+### Parsing MrXL into an AST

-To start, we'll parse this MrXL program into a Python AST representation.
+To start, we'll parse the MrXL program into a Python AST representation.
 We chose to represent [AST][astcode] nodes with Python `dataclass`.
 A program is a sequence of array declarations followed by computation statements:
 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:prog}}
 ```

-`Decl` nodes correspond to array declarations like `input avec: int[1024]`, and carry data about whether they're an `input` or `output` array, their name, and their type:
+`Decl` nodes correspond to array declarations such as `input avec: int[4]`, and carry data about whether the array is an `input` or `output` array, its name, and its type:

 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:decl}}
 ```

-`Stmt` nodes represent statements such as `sos := reduce 1 (acc, i <- squares) 0 { acc + i }`, and contain more nested nodes representing their function header and body, and type of operation.
+`Stmt` nodes represent statements such as `sos := reduce 1 (acc, i <- squares) 0 { acc + i }`, and contain more nested nodes representing the function-header and -body, and the type of operation.

 ```python
 {{#include ../../frontends/mrxl/mrxl/ast.py:stmt}}
 ```

-[The complete AST][mrxl-ast] defines the remaining AST nodes required to represent a MrXL program.
+We elide further details, but point you to the [AST][mrxl-ast], which defines all the nodes we need to represent a MrXL program.

-### Generate Calyx Code
+### Generating Calyx Code

 As you know, the skeleton of a Calyx program has three sections: